hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 * When the arrangement of labels not distributed similar for training and testing data, better to shuffle the data before spliting into training and testing.

 ### Better to Normalize to the same range
 * When features are in different ranges, better to normalize them into the same range.
+This helps maintain stable gradients (Gradients are the values used to update the model's parameters during training.
+When features have different scales, the gradients can become large for some features and small for others) and get faster convergence.
   * For optimization functions, scaling the dependent & independent variables into [-1, 1] range ([0,1] range works too) or [-3, 3] range helps gradient descent, such as makes the converge faster
 * [sklearn functions][7]
 * [How to Normalize Colored Images][106]